renovatebot/renovate/lib/modules/platform/gitea/index.md

 ## Unsupported platform features/concepts

 - **Adding reviewers to PRs not supported**: Gitea versions older than v1.14.0 do not have the required API.
-- **Setting platformAutomerge To PRs not supported**: Gitea versions older than v1.17.0 do not have the required API.
+- **Setting `platformAutomerge` to use platform-native automerge for PRs not supported**: Gitea versions older than v1.17.0 do not have the required API.

 ## Features awaiting implementation